AM-Xavier/AM-Xavier/README.md

 # 👋 Hi there, I'm Alessandro Xavier 😃

 🎓 Software Engineering student from Brazil
-💻 Currently learning Python (Data Analysis, Selenium, Scikit-learn)
+💻 Currently learning Object Oriented Programming with C# and Java
-🌱 Also diving into JavaScript to expand my stack
+🌱 Also diving into SQL to expand my knoledge about data bases
 📚 In my free time, I enjoy reading, hitting the gym, and playing video games

 ---